Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 In response to Animal Rising’s investigation, the RSPCA commissioned Crowe, a financial auditing firm, to review the Assured Scheme.
 However, Crowe’s lack of expertise in animal welfare raises questions about the review’s validity.
 Trained by RSPCA staff, Crowe may have been influenced by those with a vested interest in preserving the scheme, introducing bias into the assessment.

 Moreover, the full report and raw data remain inaccessible, limiting transparency.
-Without public access to these findings, questions about the review’s integrity remain unanswered, casting doubt on the objectivity of the Assured Scheme’s evaluations.
+Without public access to these findings, questions about the review’s integrity remain unanswered, casting serious doubt on the objectivity of the Assured Scheme’s evaluations.

 A call for real change, not welfare illusions